 You can also do something completely off the wall for products and brands that don't even exist.
 The purpose of spec work is to show your creativity and how you solve problems.
 If your spec ad is good enough, it could go viral.
 When it hits thousands or even millions of views on YouTube, Tumblr, or some other format, the ad agencies will take notice.

 Contact Radio and Television Stations

 Many radio and TV stations have employees who specifically write commercials.
 They may also produce certain types of shows for the station.
 This is a great opportunity for you to get started in the business.
-Since most radio and TV stations don't pay very much for these types of positions, there's both a high turnover and an opportunity for people with little or no experience to break into the field.
+Since most radio and TV stations don't pay very much for these types of positions, there's a high turnover rate that leads to more opportunities for people with little or no experience to break into the field.

-Unfortunately, a lot of the work done here is not going to be rewarding, creatively or strategically.
+Unfortunately, a lot of the work done here is not going to be rewarding creatively or strategically.
 The ads are formulaic, and the clients usually like them that way.
-Basically, it's a patronizing scenario that spells out the benefit of the product or service, followed by multiple reads of the phone number or website.
+Basically, promotions that spell out the benefit of the product or service, followed by multiple reads of the phone number or website.
 However, you may make some great contacts here that can lead to bigger and better opportunities.